-When you live overseas and do not living in government quarters, you receive an Overseas Housing Allowance (OHA) that pays for your rent (up to a limit) and also provides you with an allowance for your utilities.
-There are two tricky things about OHA: the amount of dollars paid changes every month, with the exchange rate, and the bills it is supposed to cover don’t always show up in a timely manner.
-In the five years we lived overseas and received OHA, I figured out a way to keep the money straight and be sure that we always had the right funds to pay our bills.
+When you live overseas, off-base, you receive an Overseas Housing Allowance.
+OHA pays for your rent (up to a limit) and also provides you with an allowance for your utilities.
+There are two tricky things about OHA.
+The amount of dollars paid changes every month, with the exchange rate, and the bills it is supposed to cover don’t always show up in a timely manner.
+We received OHA for five years while living overseas.
+At first the budgeting was hard.
+But then, I figured out a way to keep the money straight and be sure that we always had the right funds to pay our bills.

 Erratic Bills and Expenses

 First, let’s talk about the craziness of bills overseas.
 Utility bills can be large, and they don’t always come in nice monthly or bi-monthly schedules like we are used to in America.
 It is essential that you keep your utility money aside so that you will be able to pay when your landlord shows up with a 3000 Euro gas bill.
 (This has happened to me.)

 I recommend setting up a separate bank account to be used solely for your rent and utility money.
 When we lived overseas, I automatically transferred my husband’s OHA payment directly to our housing account each payday.
 I used that account only to pay our rent, utilities, and any other bills that were directly associated with the house.